FAA bans flights over Texas bridge sheltering mass of migrants

 “I’ve never seen anything like that,” he told Fox News’ Sean Hannity late Thursday.
 “The drone footage started this morning, and people across the country were horrified.
 And I guess the political operatives at the Biden White House saw that and decided the last thing they want is Fox News actually reporting on what’s happening down here.”

-“So now the FAA is saying: ‘Please, no journalists allowed,’ ” Mr. Cruz said.
+“So now the FAA is saying: ‘Please, no journalists allowed,’” Mr. Cruz said.

 Sen. Tom Cotton, Arkansas Republican, called on the FAA to explain.